A bit of history

 foot (30cm) in front of your eye, with the subject (rocket) visually centered

 in the tube.
 It is important that the scope tube be aligned.
-The can be
+This can be

 achieved by zooming-in on a distant object then adjusting the tube mount such